jasonpincin/on-error/README.md

 * `--dot` - output test results as dots instead of tap
 * `--spec` - output test results as spec instead of tap
 * `--coverage` - display text cover report
-* `--testling` - run tests in browser via testling (cannot be used with --coverage and expects both browserify and testling to be installed globally)

 ### patterns